Slumping Marlins look to end 3-game skid

-Miami Marlins (2-5, fifth in the NL East) vs. Atlanta Braves (3-3, third in the NL East)
+Miami Marlins (3-9, fifth in the NL East) vs. Cincinnati Reds (3-8, fifth in the NL Central)

-BOTTOM LINE: The Miami Marlins enter the game as losers of their last three games.
+BOTTOM LINE: The Miami Marlins enter the matchup as losers of their last three games.

 The Associated Press created this story using technology provided by HERO Sports, and data from Sportradar.